brethvoice/optuna_demo_MNIST/README.md

 I have re-started the experiments (again...this time using GPU for Tensorflow as that is what the library was designed to use).
 This is in connection with the following feature request for Optuna: https://github.com/optuna/optuna/issues/1972

-I am also comparing AdaBelief to Adam (neither with amsgrad enabled nor with learning rate schedules).
-I am hoping the results of the Jeffreys prior experiment will be the same for either choice of machine learning optimizer.
+I am also comparing AdaBelief to Adam (neither with amsgrad enabled nor with learning rate schedules, but with rectify=True for AdaBelief as recommended at https://github.com/juntang-zhuang/Adabelief-Optimizer).
+I am eager to see whether the results of the Jeffreys prior experiment will be the same for either choice of machine learning optimizer.